Phoenix to Las Vegas · 9 Days · 1,000+ Miles

 Go through all the photos and videos from the trip.
 Pick favorites for the family album.

-Green Valley Ranch Resort & Spa — 2300 Paseo Verde Parkway, Henderson, NV 89052. ~4 miles from Henderson Executive Airport.
+Green Valley Ranch Resort & Spa — 2300 Paseo Verde Parkway, Henderson, NV 89052.
+Confirmation #D5P5X.
+Check-in 3 PM / Check-out 11 AM. ~4 miles from Henderson Executive Airport.

 1,000+ miles across three states, from the Sonoran Desert to the Mojave.